Upgrading Single Front-end Deployments¶

 Step 2.
-Set all Host to Offline Mode¶
+Set All Hosts to Offline Mode¶

-Set all host to offline mode to stop all monitoring processes
+Set all Hosts to offline mode to stop all monitoring processes.

 Step 3.
 Stop OpenNebula¶

 Stop OpenNebula and any other related services you may have running: OneFlow, EC2, and Sunstone.
-Preferably use the system tools, like systemctl or service as root in order to stop the services.
+It’s preferable to use the system tools, like systemctl or service as root in order to stop the services.

 Make sure that every OpenNebula process is stopped.
 The output of systemctl list-units | grep opennebula should be empty.